 Although there are many instances of such communities in the UK, there are few in the US.

 Why visit Kohler?
-There’s a winery there which produces good wine, a golf course and a design center where you can see designs of the bathroom fixtures and fittings produced at the Kohler factory.
+There’s a winery there that produces good wine, a golf course, and a design center where you can see designs of the bathroom fixtures and fittings produced at the Kohler factory.

 11. Green Bay

-Distance from Milwaukee: 2hours 7 minutes, 116 miles
+Distance from Milwaukee: 2 hours 7 minutes, 116 miles

-Green Bay is another of the tourist attractions near Milwaukee Wi which is 116 miles from the city.
+Green Bay is another of the tourist attractions near Milwaukee, WI which is 116 miles from the city.